AplexOS/zh-cmn-Hans/README.md

 Please replace your own information with the below command.

-* git config --global user.name "zengjianfeng"
+* git config --global user.name "ZoroZeng"
-* git config --global user.email "zengjianfeng@aplex.com.tw"
+* git config --global user.email "ZoroZeng@aplex.com.tw"

 ## Generat SSH public file.
 Open it with gedit and copy it to GitLab account SSH configure

 Please replace your email string for your accont with the below command..

-* ssh-keygen -t rsa -C "zengjianfeng@aplex.com.tw"
+* ssh-keygen -t rsa -C "ZoroZeng@aplex.com.tw"
 * gedit ~/.ssh/id_rsa.pub

 ## Copy your source code tar package and extrat it